Trafikandars-Labs/Snowflake/README_EN.md

 # Snowflake

-A machine for dispersing snowflakes/confetti on stage.
+Machine for dispersing snowflakes/confetti on stage.
+Work with DMX.

-Work in DMX, 2 channel or 1 channel.

-Mode : Shake or Rotation.
+2 Mode : Shake or Rotation.

+2 channel or 1 channel.

-It's almost full 3D Printed, I use PVC Pipe (diam : 100MM - 30cm), magnet, and screw.
+It's almost full 3D Printed, I use PVC Pipe (diam : 100MM, Lenth 32.5mm), magnet, and screw.

 BOM : (In construction).

-You can buy it from us, fully assembled or kit, or you can do your own.
+You can buy it from us :  fully assembled or kit.

+Contact me : come.douville@trafikandars.com

+Or make your Own !